Staff

 she/hers

 Eleanor joined DJJ in its early stages as a “Community Organizing Intern.”
 She then became the first Organizer on staff, a role she held from 2016 to 2018, before moving onto the Office of Congressman Andy Levin.
-In recent years, Eleanor has enjoyed supporting DJJ as a volunteer leader, advising on the structure redesign process and serving as a Co-Chair on the Freedom Team.
-She is delighted to return to Staff as the Deputy Director, bringing her passion for DJJ’s mission, intentional organizational culture, and relationship-building.
-She holds a Master’s in Public Affairs from Brown University and has received training on facilitation, movement organizing, and nonprofit management from Training for Change, Spring Up, and Nonprofit Democracy Network.
-A passionate student of urban studies and the city of Detroit, she previously worked as Outreach and Recruitment Director for the University of Michigan Semester in Detroit program and participated in the Detroit Equity Action Lab (DEAL) fellowship.
-Eleanor’s staff role is part-time; she also works as a freelance facilitator for meetings, retreats, and organizational processes.
+From 2022 to 2025, she returned to staff as DJJ's Deputy Director.
+Now working as independent consultant and facilitator, Eleanor regularly supports DJJ's leadership with team-building activities, coaching, training, planning and evaluation, and key strategic projects.
+She holds a Master’s in Public Affairs from Brown University and has received training on facilitation, movement organizing, and nonprofit management from Anti-Oppression Resource and Training Alliance (AORTA), Training for Change, Spring Up, Nonprofit Democracy Network, the Management Center, Harmonize, and Visionary Organizing Lab.
+Eleanor previously worked as Outreach and Recruitment Director for the University of Michigan Semester in Detroit program and is also an alum of the Detroit Equity Action Lab (DEAL) fellowship at Wayne State's Damon J. Keith Center for Civil Rights.